danhtrinhdevelopermay/Piple/replit.md

 - Focus on visual content sharing

 ## Notes
-- The app uses mock data for demonstration purposes
+- The app uses PostgreSQL database for data persistence
 - All images are sourced from Unsplash and Pravatar
 - Image picker requires appropriate permissions on Android
 - Navigation uses React Navigation native stack and bottom tabs
+- Backend API runs on port 3000
+- Database credentials are managed via environment variables